epidemicz/juggler/README.wait.md

 Juggler implements highly decoupled, asynchronous RPC and pub-sub over websocket connections using redis as broker.
 It refers both to a websocket subprotocol and the implementation of a juggler server.
 The repository also contains implementations of the callee, broker and client roles.

 **This is still experimental.
 Use at your own risk.
 Not battle-tested in production environment.
-API may change.**
+API may change.
+Javascript (and other languages) client not implemented yet.**

 In a nutshell, the architecture looks like this: